soxueren/atsd/api/data/series/examples/query-iso-range.md

 ## Description

-Query detailed (raw) data for the specified time range, identified with startDate and endDate.
+Query detailed (raw) data for the specified time range, identified with `startDate` and `endDate`.

-StartDate is inclusive and endDate is exclusive, meaning that samples timestamped exactly at startDate will be included in the response.
-Samples timestamped exactly at endDate will _not_ be included in the response.
+`startDate` is inclusive and `endDate` is exclusive, meaning that samples timestamped exactly at `startDate` will be included in the response.
+Samples timestamped exactly at `endDate` will _not_ be included in the response.

 ## Request